gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm sorry, Sue, I can't stop it."

 "T minus five."
-Warning lights came to life on the bulky lasers on either side of Iffy .
+Warning lights came to life on the bulky cylinders on either side of Iffy.
 "Minus four.
 Minus three.
 Minus two.